 These are nothing more than ground hazelnuts.
 This type of flour is natural and very healthy.
 It has a pleasant milky color with small dark spots and a delicate nutty aroma.
 As a rule, for the manufacture of hazelnut flour, nuts are dried well.
 Then the technology of gentle grinding is used to preserve all the useful substances.
 Hazelnut flour has a high content of fatty acids, which oxidize rather quickly, so it should be stored in a dark place in a tightly closed paper bag.
 The shelf life of such flour is no more than eight months.
 Hazelnut flour prepared at home immediately before preparing the dish will be the most useful.

-Hazelnut flour is a source of vitamins B1, B2, B6, E and trace elements potassium, calcium, magnesium, sodium, zinc, and iron.
+Hazelnut flour is a source of vitamins B1, B2, B6, and E as well as trace elements – potassium, calcium, magnesium, sodium, zinc, and iron.
 Due to its rich chemical composition, hazelnut flour helps to reduce blood cholesterol levels, protects against cardiovascular diseases.
 It is indicated for diabetes mellitus, removes toxins from the body, improves immunity, and is recommended for osteoporosis.

 Is hazelnut flour keto?
 Yes, it is definitely keto-friendly.
 It contains 15 grams of protein, 61 grams of fat, and only 9 grams of carbs per 100 grams, of which 3 grams is fiber and 6 grams are net carbs.
 So feel free to add hazelnut flour to your cookies and enjoy the delicious taste!